DefinitelyNotDex/Scripts/README.md

 # Scripts
-Scripts I've written, from professionally useful to prank scripts
+Scripts I've written, from professionally useful to personally prized.